 This means windows have gotten large, materials used to build have become more robust and processed and designs are increasingly unique.
 All of which results in a larger opportunity to capture dynamic photographs.

-Interior architectural photos require a more considered eye as you’ll be dealing with light entering from different directions; mixed light colour temperatures, furniture and reflections.
-All of which needs more time to process in your composition.
+Interior architectural photos require a more considered eye as you’ll be dealing with light entering from different directions; mixed light colour temperatures, furniture and reflections – all of which needs a little more time to process in your composition.

 To be honest, it’s not the camera body itself that really matters much with architectural photography. iPhone, DSLR, compact or mirrorless – it’s all good.

 Any type of digital camera with manual settings will give you the flexibility to control the exposure to your advantage.
 There are 2 accessories that will make your life easier when shooting architectural photographs.